Pinggy-io/pinggy_website/content/blog/best_ngrok_alternatives.md

 #### Pros of localhost.run

 * Simplicity: Localhost.run offers a straightforward and simple setup process.
 You only need to execute a single command in your terminal to start the tunneling process, making it easy for developers to get started quickly.
-* No installation required: Unlike ngrok, which requires installation and configuration, localhost.run doesn't need any software installation.
+* No installation required: Unlike Ngrok, which requires installation and configuration, localhost.run doesn't need any software installation.
 You can use it directly from the command line, which can be convenient, especially for quick testing or prototyping.
 * Free to use: As of my knowledge cutoff in September 2021, localhost.run offers a free tier, allowing you to use the service without any cost.

 #### Cons of localhost.run

-* Limited features: Compared to ngrok and other alternatives such as Pinggy, localhost.run may have a significantly more limited set of features.
+* Limited features: Compared to Ngrok and other alternatives such as Pinggy, localhost.run may have a significantly more limited set of features.
 For example, it may not provide advanced functionalities such as custom domains, request inspection, or TCP tunneling.

+## 6. Tailscale

+Tailscale is not exactly an Ngrok alternative, rather it is a VPN service.
+Instead of using a central VPN server employed by traditional VPN services, Tailscale uses a mesh network.
+The strategy employed by Tailscale prevents centralization whenever feasible.
+This leads to increased throughput and decreased latency, as machine-to-machine network traffic can move directly.
+Moreover, opting for decentralization enhances stability and dependability by minimizing instances of singular failure points.

+The **Tailscale Funnel** represents a functionality enabling the directing of external internet traffic towards one or multiple nodes within your Tailscale network.
+This can be likened to the act of openly sharing a node, granting accessibility to anyone, irrespective of their possession of Tailscale.

+Using Tailscale Funnel you can  achive the functionality of Ngrok.

+## Top 5 Open Source Ngrok alternatives

+If you are looking for only open source ngrok alternatives, here is a list:

+1. {{< link href="https://github.com/fatedier/frp" >}}frp{{< /link >}}
+2. {{< link href="https://theboroer.github.io/localtunnel-www/" >}}Localtunnel{{< /link >}}
+3. {{< link href="https://github.com/sshuttle/sshuttle" >}}sshuttle{{< /link >}}
+4. {{< link href="https://github.com/jpillora/chisel" >}}chisel{{< /link >}}
+5. {{< link href="https://github.com/ekzhang/bore" >}}bore{{< /link >}}

 ## Conclusion

-In conclusion, we discussed some of the best alternatives of ngrok in 2023, some of which are much easier to use without the need to download anything, such as localhost.run and Pinggy.
+In conclusion, we discussed some of the best alternatives of Ngrok in 2023, some of which are much easier to use without the need to download anything, such as localhost.run and Pinggy.
 Some are packed with features such as LocalXpose.
-We also took a look at Zrok which is an open-source and self-hosted alternative to ngrok.
+We also took a look at Zrok which is an open-source and self-hosted alternative to Ngrok.